 To ensure that there is distinction between editorial content and advertising (distinction).

 To ensure that audiences are protected from the risk of financial harm (consumer protection).

 To ensure that unsuitable sponsorship is prevented (unsuitable sponsorship).

-For the definition of "advertising", see Ofcom's Code on the scheduling of television advertising ("COSTA").
+Note: For the definition of "advertising", see Ofcom's code on the scheduling of television advertising (COSTA) (PDF, 170.8 KB).

 Surreptitious advertising involves a reference to a product, service or trade mark within a programme, where such a reference is intended by the broadcaster to serve as advertising and this is not made clear to the audience.
 Such advertising is likely to be considered intentional if it occurs in return for payment or other valuable consideration to the broadcaster or producer.